Council Tree Removal Applications Sydney: Report and Evidence Guide

 - Medical Certificate: If removal is requested due to health issues (allergies, etc.)

-Our arborist reports are prepared by AQF Level 5 qualified consulting arborists and are widely accepted by Sydney councils, significantly improving your chances of approval.
-For complex properties, we can also develop comprehensive tree management plans that address long-term tree care needs.
+Our arborist reports are prepared by AQF Level 5 qualified consulting arborists and scoped to the relevant council context.
+For complex properties, we can also develop tree management plans that address long-term tree care needs.

 Step 4: Submit Your Application